Surgeon

 Professional development

 As a surgeon you'll be expected to continue learning throughout your career.
 Continuing professional development (CPD) is essential for remaining on the GMC register.
-CPD activities can include attending courses, conferences, meetings and workshops, as well as pursuing research and peer-reviewing journal papers.
+CPD activities can include attending courses, conferences, meetings and workshops, as well as participating in audits, contributing to teaching or engaging in research and quality improvement projects.
 Guidance on how much and what kind of CPD you'll need to undertake is available from the Royal College of Surgeons.

 For an academic research career, you'll need to study for a PhD in an area of original research.